 Insight can be defined as the ability to get to the root of things; it relies as much on intuition as it does on rational thinking.
 Successful leaders need foresight, although even great leaders have not always shown it.
 Foresight is an absolutely necessary quality for any leader who wants to achieve maximum success.
 It helps to reach:

 Leaders of large organizations have to deal with great chaos and incredible complexity every day.
 They are never able to gather enough information to get a complete picture of almost everything.
 As a result, they have to rely on their foresight.

 Organizational foresight does not extend to this narrow-minded concept called rationality.
 It is achieved in combination with the logic of clear consciousness and powerful intuition.
-Insight allows the leader to see the partial picture, to intuitively fill in the missing pieces, and to discover the true nature of the issue.
+Insight allows the leader to see the partial picture, intuitively fill in the missing pieces, and discover the true nature of the issue.

 Increase your ability to solve problems

 If you are able to see the root of the problem, you can solve it.
 The closer a leader is to his area of ability, the stronger his intuition and the greater his ability to see the essence of the issue.

 Never ignore what your emotions tell you, but never think it's enough.
 Insight does not consist in relying only on intuition, nor only on intellect.
 It allows you to use both sense and reason to make the best choices for your people and your organization.

 Those who lack foresight are seldom in the right place at the right time.
 Although, according to some observers, the great leaders were just often lucky.

 Focus: the clearer it is, the more aware you are

 What does it take to have the focus that will make you a truly successful guide?
 The keys are in priorities and concentration.
 A leader who knows his priorities but lacks concentration is aware of what needs to be done but never does it.